tldrio/tech-knowledge/blog/articles/Mar-09-12-information-overload.md

 more.
 We are constantly hit by new information, throughout the day, and the night.
 There are so many things we want to read or watch.
 The fact that the Web is a strictly [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) application (or should I say
-[Hypermedia](http://blog.steveklabnik.com/posts/2012-02-13-an-api-ontology)) doesn't help because one links usually leads to more links.
+[Hypermedia](http://blog.steveklabnik.com/posts/2012-02-13-an-api-ontology)) doesn't help because one link usually leads to more links.
 I'm sure you've already experienced having more than 20 tabs open in your browser and thinking "_God, when am I going to read all of this?_" but instead of starting reading you scan the links of the page in front of you and